EnwardZuLiu/java9-tutorial/README.md

 # A Guide to Java 9

-This tutorial guides you through all the new features Java 9 has and it explain it with code snippets.
+This tutorial guides you through most of the new features Java 9 has and explains them with code snippets.
+You should read this as a introduction to some of the new features but not as a in-depth guide.

 ## Table of Contents